GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

 - The project is in active development with core functionalities implemented and stable.
 - Recent focus has been on:
-  - Enhancing the navigation system with improved dropdowns
+  - Fixing 404 errors in wager race and leaderboard components
-  - Implementing mobile-first design improvements
+  - Implementing robust error handling and fallback mechanisms
-  - Adding rank progress display for mobile users
+  - Creating fallback API routes for reliable data display
-  - Improving user experience with floating support
+  - Enhancing static file serving with proper caching headers
-  - Enhancing scroll-to-top functionality
+  - Implementing multiple endpoint retry logic
-  - Implementing newsletter subscription in footer
+  - Generating realistic sample data for API outages
-  - Strengthening admin dashboard capabilities
+  - Fixing React hooks errors in LeaderboardTable and WagerRacePosition components
 - Documentation is up-to-date, with the Memory Bank reflecting recent changes.
 - The codebase is well-structured with clear separation of concerns between frontend and backend.